Astor-Bizard/Joystick_a4h/README.md

 Since this project is still experimental, you may experience some connection issues between PC and robot.
 Try then modifying ROS_IP in scripts of amibot.
 Don't forget to modify ~/.bashrc unless the package won't be found.

 The servos IDs are default 1 and 10.
-If your servos have different IDs, modify it in src/joystick_turtle/joystick_node.cpp.
+If your servos have different IDs, modify it in src/joystick_a4h/joystick_node.cpp.

+##### If you want a direction correction feedback, go in the src/joystick_a4h/obstacle_manager.cpp and comment/uncomment what is specified.

-If for some reasons you experience issues while using serial link with your USB ports, modify in src/joystick_turtle/joystick_node.cpp the name of the port you are using for serial link.
+If for some reasons you experience issues while using serial link with your USB ports, modify in src/joystick_a4h/joystick_node.cpp the name of the port you are using for serial link.

 ## Get involved !